 The 26DS includes a dry bath, over-cab bunk, galley, and a J-lounge dinette that can convert into additional sleeping space.
 Optional recliners can also replace the sofa.

-If you’re traveling with your family or friends, the Coachmen Freelander 26DS may be one of the best Class C RVs for you.
+If you’re traveling with your family or friends, the Coachmen Freelander 26DS may be one of the best Class C RVs Under 30 feet for you.
 Despite its size, it offers residential-size beds.
 The over-cab bunk, main bed, and J-lounge convertible bed are all over 76 inches long, giving you more than enough space to stretch out.

 The Freelander includes USB charging stations, a well-equipped galley, a residential microwave, and a three-burner stove.